Library Comprehensive Content Strategy

 The core communities of the Library are the teachers, researchers and students of the University.
 As a major research library the collections will inspire scholarly research beyond the institution.
 The Library will also support alumni of the University and the wider communities of the city and region of Sheffield.

-To deliver our service requirements the Library works closely with commercial publishers and vendors, while accepting the limits of these relationships.
+To deliver our service requirements the Library works closely with commercial publishers and vendors, while accepting the limits of these relationships and using our influence to foster innovation in line with our principles.

 To achieve our strategic objectives, in support of digital education and open research, we work in partnership with sector partners, consortia, research funders and community groups.